Tambov Rebellion: Outbreak

 Antonov organized the farmers on the model of the Red Army in 18–20 regiments with their own political commissars, reconnaissance departments and communication departments.
 Likewise, he introduced a strict discipline.
 The farmers used the Red flag as their standard and thus claimed the central symbol of the revolution.
 They had 14,000 or 18,000 men, mostly consisting of deserters from the Red Army.
 Of these, five to seven thousand had firearms.
 By the end of the month, the rebels numbered six groups, each totaling 4,000 men with a dozen machine guns and several artillery pieces.
 As the Bolshevik authorities were busy with the Polish-Soviet War and Pyotr Wrangel's offensive in northern Tavria, they only had 3,000 unreliable troops in Tambov province.
 These soldiers had been drafted from the local villages and often had little motivation to fight members of their own class.

 The rebels were able to control large parts of the region and managed to capture railway trains transporting requisitioned grain.
 The grain intended to supply Red Army units was instead re-distributed by Antonov's men to local farmers.
 The rebellion also spread to parts of other provinces: Voronezh, Saratov and Penza.
 This territory was populated by more than three million people, 90% farmers and artisans.
 The region was densely populated, with rich, forested land that offered many jobs, especially as the land had been appropriated in 1917 and the owners expelled.
 But the demands of the Bolshevik government and the Russian Civil War prevented them from profiting, which only encouraged the insurrection.

 In the areas controlled by the rebels, all Soviet institutions were abolished.
 Around 1,000 members of the Russian Communist Party were killed by the insurgents.
-By October 1920, the Bolsheviks had completely lost control of the rural territory of the governorate, dominating only the city Tambov itself and a number of smaller urban settlements.
+By October 1920, the Bolsheviks had completely lost control of the rural territory of the governorate, dominating only the city of Tambov itself and a number of smaller urban settlements.
 After numerous deserters from the Red Army joined it, the peasant army numbered over 50,000 fighters.
 The rebel militia proved highly effective and even infiltrated the Tambov Cheka.

 Towards the end of October, the head of the Internal Guard of the Republic|Internal Guard in the Tambov Governorate, Vasili Kornev, engaged in a series of battles with the rebels.
 According to his letters, he killed 3,000, wounded 300, and captured 1,000 along with copious amounts of weapons, ammunition, and supplies (such as a telephone and a field kitchen).
 His casualties were 90 dead and less than 200 wounded.
 However, he was blamed for the rebellion and removed.
 Some sources say the rebels numbered just 8,000 horsemen in November.